hazelcast/hazelcast-jdbc/README.md

 open source licence.
 The latter one uses proprietary licence, and can be used for connecting to both OS and EE clusters.

-Download directly the JAR file from [Releases](https://github.com/hazelcast/hazelcast-jdbc/releases) page.
+Download directly the JAR file from [Releases](https://github.com/hazelcast/hazelcast-jdbc/releases) page (open source) or [Hazelcast repository](https://repository.hazelcast.com/release/com/hazelcast/hazelcast-jdbc-enterprise/) (enterprise).

 ### Maven Central